The Lost Enzyme Project Team

 Robert and Lorena Lomelin

 Robert and Lorena, both native to Southern California, are proud parents of two children.
-A few years
+A few years ago, their son, Dean, was diagnosed with beta-mannosidosis following an unexpected onset of hearing

-Samantha
+Samantha Behunin

-Science Liaison and Patient Identification Specialist
+Science Liaison & Patient Identification Specialist

 Dr. Samantha Behunin is a physiologist with a PhD in physiology and a minor in pharmacology.
 Her doctoral research focused on cardiovascular biophysics and metabolism.
 Drawn to the study of cellular energetics, she went on to complete a fellowship in translational cancer biology, where she investigated cellular energetics in non-small cell lung cancer.